 - Line charts

-To change the chart type, press ‘Charts’ from the menu bar and click on the visualisation you’d like.
+To change the chart type, press ‘Charts’ from the menu bar and click on the visualization you would like.
 The chart will then automatically update.

 The range of indicators and analytical functions are one of the highlights of forex trading with MetaTrader 4.
 There are 30 built-in technical indicators, including moving averages, Bollinger Bands and momentum indicators.

 To use an indicator when forex trading with MetaTrader 4, select ‘Insert’ in the top left of the platform.
-Then click ‘Indicators’ and navigate to the one you’d like to use.
+Then click ‘Indicators’ and navigate to the one you would like to use.

 A window will then appear where you can choose your parameters.
-Once you’re happy, select ‘OK’ and it will be applied to your chart.
+Once you are happy, select ‘OK’ and it will be applied to your chart.

 On top of the built-in technical indicators, thousands of custom indicators can be obtained from the Market and CodeBase.
 Both can be selected from the top menu bar in the MetaTrader 4 FX platform.